bluz71/vim-nightfly-colors/README.md

 require('lualine').setup({options = {theme = 'nightfly'}})
 ```

-- Lastly,
+- Lastly, my own
   [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline) is
-  available for those that want a simple yet informative status line.
-Please add
+  available for those that want a very simple yet informative status line.
-  the following to your initialization file to indicate to _moonfly-statusline_
+  Please add the following to your initialization file to indicate to
-  that `statusline` colors defined by the _nightfly_ color scheme should be
+  _moonfly-statusline_ that `statusline` colors defined by the _nightfly_ color
-  preferenced:
+  scheme should be preferenced:

 ```viml
 " Vimscript initialization file